 BrainStation

-Another bootcamp option in Vancouver is BrainStation, which offers digital skills training and helps students connect with the city’s top employers such as Amazon, Electronic Arts, and Slack.
-Among the popular bootcamps designed to help students launch their tech career in one of the fastest-growing tech hubs in the world are software engineering, web development, user experience (UX) design and data science.
-BrainStation also offers part-time certificate programs in digital and social media marketing, cybersecurity, and design thinking.
+With five campuses around the world including one in Vancouver, BrainStation offers digital skills training and helps students connect with the city’s top employers such as Amazon, Electronic Arts, and Slack.
+Among the popular bootcamps designed to help students launch their tech career in one of the fastest-growing tech hubs in the world are software engineering, web development, user experience (UX) design, and data science.
+BrainStation also offers part-time courses for those not ready to commit to the intensive bootcamp experience.

 What Students Are Saying